Nilganj

-Nilganj is a village in Barrackpore II CD Block in Barrackpore subdivision of North 24 Parganas district in the state of West Bengal, India.
+Nilganj is a village in Barrackpore II CD Block in Barrackpore subdivision of North 24 Parganas district in West Bengal, India.

 Geography

 Location

 Chak Kanthalia, Ruiya, Patulia and Bandipur form a cluster of census towns around Titagarh/ Khardaha.
 Karna Madhabpur, with the CD Block headquarters, is located nearby.

 Police station

-Khardha police station under Barrackpore Police Commissionerate has jurisdiction over Khardaha Municipal area and Barrackpore II CD Block.
+Khardaha police station under Barrackpore Police Commissionerate has jurisdiction over Khardaha Municipal area and Barrackpore II CD Block.

 Demographics

 As per the 2011 Census of India, Nilganje had a total population of 2,662, of which 1,381 (52%) were males and 1,281 (48%) were females.
 Population below 6 years was 225.
 The total number of literates in Nilganje was 2,049 (84.08% of the population over 6 years).

 Transport

 Nilganj is located at the crossing of the Barrackpore-Barasat Road (part of State Highway 2) and the Nilganj Road.